ECE/CS 5740/6740 - CAD of Digital Circuits and Systems

 • I have setup Canvas for all the four sections (ECE/CS 5740/6740) of this course.
 The Canvas page can be accessed: from this URL.

-• Important: All the course content can be accessed through this website.
-Canvas can be used for discussions on any course-related topic, tool usage, and also for uploading programming assignments.
+• Important: All the course content can be accessed through THIS website.
+Canvas will be used for discussions on any course-related topic, tool usage, and also for uploading programming assignments.
 I may upload some lecture videos also on the Canvas page.

 Textbook

 • Title: Logic Synthesis and Verification Algorithms, by Profs.
 Gary Hachtel and Fabio Somenzi.
 Publisher: Springer.
-Available through the bookstore.
+The bookstore is working on making an electronic copy or a coursepack available for the students.

 • This is what the book looks like.